tart-telescope/tart_website/docs/docs/intro.md

 ## The telescope web interface

 Each TART telescope has a web interface.
 These are web applications that get data from the  [TART web API](./basics/tart-api) and create images and allow you to control the telescope.
-Here is the web interface for the [Dunedin New Zealand TART](https://tart.elec.ac.nz/signal/home).
+Here is a [Map of all TARTS](https://map.elec.ac.nz).
+Click on any of these to see the live view.

 ## The components of a TART telescope